Want a detailed Dollar Flight Club Review? You’ve come to the right place.

 As far as I’m concerned, flight alerts are an essential tool to have in your cheap flight hunting arsenal.

-Given reader complaints on this post about difficulties cancelling their membership, I suggest you do a comparison of all your options before committing to a paid program.
+Given reader complaints on this post about difficulties cancelling their membership with Dollar Flight Club, I suggest you do a comparison of all your options before committing to a paid program.
 The good news is that when it comes to flight alerts, you have several.

 I put together a list of 17 flight alert programs that you can sign up for today.
 I encourage you to download it, sign up for a free trial or two and see which program works best for you.